 About Watching Nature, Seeing Life

 I’ve been told this blog helps you who visit live wiser, happier lives.
-That it shows you God’s love via science, his Word and the wild Pacific NW I call home.
-That you linger here in our rural landscape to laugh—and cry.
-That you pause to consider Creation and your relationships and that you leave here able to love more expansively.
+That you linger here in our rural landscape to consider the natural world, relationships and faith, and that you leave here able to love more expansively.
 Yes.
-I hope that for you. 🙂
+I hope that for you.

 These days, Gordon setters, a small herd of Wagyu cows and calves, and the very best of friends keep us company.
 Children and grandchildren visit from far away.
 Seasons unfurl in a grand show.
 Creation speaks daily.

 We’re thankful.
 Unless we forget to be.
 Even then, God carries us.

 I have worked as a nature and personal growth columnist for WomenOfFaith.com and have written two non-fiction books, The View from Goose Ridge (Thomas Nelson, 2001) and Children At Promise: 9 Principles to Help Kids Thrive in an At Risk World (Jossey-Bass, 2003, with Dr. Tim Stuart).

 I’ve also written prose and poetry for various publications.
 I taught high school English and family psychology for years, ran a small business and have a master’s degree in English.
 My first novel is now in the hands of potential agents.